 4. Safe Driving Techniques

 Much of the fun we had with the Lovesac bus came just from actually driving the bus.
 We tried our best to follow all posted speed limits and traffic laws, but it didn’t always work out as planned.
+That’s why it can be handy to know someone who is an expert on driving laws in Georgia, or where you’re going along the way.
 One night we rolled upon an iced-over, vacant lot in Omaha, Nebraska, and a little bit of madness ensued- resulting in the Director of Retail who was filming nearby almost getting run over by the gargantuan rear-end of the spinning bus.

 3. MC Hammer/Vanilla Ice Reunion Concert